stakewise/multiproof/README.md

 By default, the library orders the leaves according to their hash when building the tree.
 This is so that a smart contract can build the hashes of a set of leaves and order them correctly without any knowledge of the tree itself.
 Said differently, it is simpler for a smart contract to process a multiproof for leaves that it rebuilt itself if the corresponding tree is ordered.

 However, some trees are constructed iteratively from unsorted data, causing the leaves to be unsorted as well.
 For this library to be able to represent such trees, the call to `StandardMerkleTree.of` includes an option to disable sorting.
 Using that option, the leaves are kept in the order in which they were provided.
-Note that this option has no effect on your ability to generate and verify proofs and multiproofs in JavaScript, but that it may introduce challenges when verifying multiproofs onchain.
+Note that this option has no effect on your ability to generate and verify proofs and multiproofs in Python, but that it may introduce challenges when verifying multiproofs onchain.
 We recommend only using it for building a representation of trees that are built (onchain) using an iterative process.

 ## API & Examples

 > **Note**
 > Consider reading the array of elements from a CSV file for easy interoperability with spreadsheets or other data processing pipelines.
 > **Note**
 > By default, leaves are sorted according to their hash.
 This is done so that multiproof generated by the library can more easily be verified onchain.
 This can be disabled using the optional third argument.
 See the [Leaf ordering](#leaf-ordering) section for more details.